Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Thu Jun 05 2025
+Last update on Fri Jun 06 2025

-**210 day before 2026 ⏱** days before new years
+**209 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️